 First, for more on why you pay for a volunteer vacation.

-Of course people have been volunteering for years, whether in their neighborhoods, their hometown, and even internationally.
+Of course, people have been volunteering for years, whether in their neighborhoods, their hometowns, or even internationally.
 Super organizations have engaged in helpful missions to those in need for as long as history has been written.
-More recent, well-known examples: the Red Cross, since 1881, has organized volunteer relief efforts; Habitat for Humanity (building homes) and Doctors Without Borders (medical practitioners providing relief) have been in existence since the 1970s.
-And all of us are surrounded by terrific opportunities to give back to the communities in which we live, where our children go to school, and the churches we may support.
+More recent, well-known examples: the Red Cross, since 1881, has organized volunteer relief efforts; Habitat for Humanity (building homes) and Doctors Without Borders (medical practitioners providing relief) have existed since the 1970s.
+All of us are surrounded by terrific opportunities to give back to the communities in which we live, where our children go to school, and the churches we may support.

 Peace Corps volunteers, for example, commit a noble 27 months of their life to on-site experience.
 The median age of the typical Peace Corps volunteers is 25, 6% are over 50, 91% are single.
 So many good things have come from Peace Corps volunteers.
 Many Globe Aware volunteers are returned Peace Corps volunteers.
-It's hard to imagine the world of international volunteering without this organization that had enough foresight to institute a government supported international volunteer organization.
+It's hard to imagine the world of international volunteering without this organization with enough foresight to institute a government-supported international volunteer organization.

 One concern has been the recent emergence of unscrupulous groups looking to profit from the growing interest in volunteering.
-There are organizations which may charge $3,000 for little more than an address, who provides no onsite support staff, who follow no government mandated rules about nonprofits and limits of compensation, who do not feel responsible for how funds are used.
+Some organizations may charge $3,000 for little more than an address, provide no onsite support staff, follow no government-mandated rules about nonprofits and compensation limits, and do not feel responsible for how funds are used.
 Others are merely "brokerage houses" which "sell" programs organized and led by others, only adding administrative costs to your experiences.
 Some are principally concerned with religious conversion.
-Still more give lip service to safety without any real thought as to what that means.
-Additionally, some are more adventure for-profit companies which are not subject to the same regulations regarding scrutiny of use of funds and hence are not rewarded with 501 c 3 tax deductible status.
+Still, more give lip service to safety without real thought about what that means.
+Additionally, some are more adventurous for-profit companies that are not subject to the same regulations regarding scrutiny of the use of funds and hence are not rewarded with 501 c 3 tax-deductible status.
 All of these factors are among those you should strongly consider before giving your valuable time to an experience volunteering abroad.

-Post 911, the interest in volunteer vacations has surged dramatically.
-In the wake of other catastrophic events such as the Thailand tsunami and Katrina, many want to give back in a way that is more concrete that writing a check.
+Post 9/11, the interest in volunteer vacations has surged dramatically.
+In the wake of other catastrophic events, such as the Thailand tsunami and Katrina, many want to give back in a more concrete way than writing a check.

-Volunteering overseas is, without a doubt, one of the top experiences anyone could hope to undertake in their lifetime.
+Volunteering overseas is undoubtedly one of the top experiences anyone could hope to undertake in their lifetime.
 Even a short-term volunteer adventure can change your life and world perspective.
 Few things can give you a greater sense of meaning and a greater understanding of a culture.

 One thing you should keep in mind, however, is that you are not likely to cure cancer or fully teach or learn a language in a short time.
-Just as significantly, you should keep in mind that manual labor is usually in great supply in developing countries, and it may be frowned upon if you participate in an activity which takes away from what would have been a paid job for a local.
-You are likely to walk away from your experience feeling like you received more than you gave.
-It is almost a universal reaction when giving your time with a reputable organization.
+Just as significantly, you should remember that manual labor is usually in great supply in developing countries, and it may be frowned upon if you participate in an activity which takes away from what would have been a paid job for a local.
+You will likely walk away from your experience feeling you received more than you gave.
+It is almost a universal reaction when giving your time to a reputable organization.

 Written by Dr. Ken Dorman, Board Member, Globe Aware